top of page

 • Supports safer, more effective AI use

-3.3 Pillar 3: Governance & Assurance
+3.3 Governance and Assurance

 As AI use increases, so does accountability.

-• existence and clarity of AI policies and standards
+• Existence and clarity of AI policies and standards

-• ownership, accountability, and oversight
+• Ownership, accountability and oversight

-• risk management and assurance processes
+• Risk management and assurance processes

-• ethical considerations and responsible use controls
+• Ethical considerations and responsible use controls

 Benefits: